50 Essential Accessories for Men Over 50

 A pen with permanence

 There's just a thing to fountain pens.
 They're regal, classy, and ooze gravitas.
 They're also inconvenient—and (generally) expensive.
 But if you pick up a well-crafted writing utensil, like this palladium-coated pen, you can reap all of those benefits without breaking the bank.
-It's the type of pen that's as permanent as ink.

 An heirloom timepiece